EurovisionworldEurovisionworld

 • Best Composition: Ditonellapaiga

-With Sal Da Vinci declared the winner of the 76th edition of Festival di Sanremo, it now means we come to a close on another wonderful week of shows and music.
-Sanremo 2026 overall will write its place in Sanremo history, and showcased the beauty of what Italian music can be.
+With Sal Da Vinci declared the winner of the 76th edition of Festival di Sanremo, it means we have come to a close on another wonderful week of shows and music.
+Sanremo 2026 overall will write its place in Sanremo history, showcasing the beauty of what Italian music can be.

 On that note...ci vediamo il prossimo anno, Sanremo!